 Skip to content

-LemonDrop Addition
+LemonDrop Addition (a.k.a “Citrus Manor”)

 The original “LemonDrop” house was expanded from 720sf to 1550sf to provide a master bedroom and bath, dining space, family lounge, and home office, as well as front and back porches and a roof deck.
 Use of energy efficient building design and change to higher efficiency water heating has lowered the total utility bills by an average of $40 per month (even with more than twice the space).
 The expanded home is also brighter and more thermally comfortable.
-With a tight budget, the design focused on affordable green building strategies, such as:

 • Passive solar shading to allow winter sun to warm the house, but block summer sun